ConservationMetrics/gc-docs/docs/reference/gc-toolkit/externally-hosted/index.md

 # Externally Hosted Services

-Guardian Connector also relies on several third party services (that are not hosted on a Guardian Connector instance) to provide additional functionality:
+Guardian Connector currently relies on third party services (that are not hosted on a Guardian Connector instance) to provide additional functionality:

 - [Auth0](./auth0/) - Authentication and authorization platform
 - [Mapbox](./mapbox/) - Mapping and geospatial data visualization platform